Cheescake15/SOC-Analyst-Handbook/README.md

 ## Intended Audience

-This handbook is intended for cybersecurity students, aspiring SOC analysts, junior blue team professionals, IT professionals transitioning into cybersecurity, and anyone interested in the foundations of security operations.
+This handbook is intended for cybersecurity students, aspiring SOC analysts, IT professionals transitioning into cybersecurity, and anyone interested in the foundations of security operations.

 ## Learning Objectives